yarnthen/yarnthencohosking/_posts/2018-03-06-battle-city-unity-3.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 2: Level Creation using Tilemaps"
+title: "Battle City in Unity Part 2: Level Creation using Tilemaps"
-excerpt: Recreate Battle City in Unity Part 2
+excerpt: Battle City in Unity Part 2
 summary: This post is part 2 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 <div class="info">If you have not save your scene, now is a good time to do it.</div>